-Qualification Grades Subjects required Subjects not accepted EPQ Alternative offer (if applicable) Contextual Alternative offer (if applicable) GCE A level AAB A in language, depending on the programme.
-General Studies Applicants taking the Extended Project Qualification (EPQ) will also be made an alternative offer one grade below the standard offer, conditional on an A grade in the EPQ.
+Qualification Grades Subjects required Subjects not accepted EPQ Alternative offer (if applicable) Contextual Alternative offer (if applicable) GCE A level AAB-ABB A in one language General Studies Applicants taking the Extended Project Qualification (EPQ) will also be made an alternative offer one grade below the standard offer, conditional on an A grade in the EPQ.
 Humanities supports contextual admission.
-A typical offer for an applicant qualifying as contextual is BBB from 3 A levels including Grade B in language, or the equivalent from alternative qualifications.
+A typical offer for an applicant qualifying as contextual is BBB from 3 A levels including B in one language or the equivalent from alternative qualifications.